 Carl Sauter and his family inherited the business and created very capable instruments until 1993, when Carl Sauter III finally retired, and Otto Hott acquired the company's majority of stakes.

 Nowadays, Sauter is one of the very few piano makers that manufacture every unit utilizing only Germany-made pieces.
 They produce up to 500 pianos a year in its German facilities and export to the entire planet.

-The treatment that each of these units receives inside the factory makes it an ideal instrument to be passed by generations.
-At its core, a hand-selected mountain spruce soundboard beats the piano’s heart and is the secret to its sound.
+The treatment that each of these units receives inside the factory makes it an ideal instrument to be passed on by generations.
+At its core, a hand-selected mountain spruce soundboard beats the piano's heart and is the secret to its sound.